 Global pizza chain Domino’s is renowned for its USP: “Hot pizza in 30 minutes or less, guaranteed.”
 Signature USPs for your car detailing business could be:

-• Eco-friendly car detailing for our planet
+Eco-friendly car detailing for our planet

-• Car detailing within 2 hours, guaranteed
+Car detailing within two hours, guaranteed

-• Want your car detailed before or after work?
+Want your car detailed before or after work?
 We’ll be there on your time

 Networking

-You may not like to network or use personal connections for business gain.
-But your personal and professional networks likely offer considerable untapped business potential.
+You may not like to network or use personal connections for business gain but your personal and professional networks likely offer considerable untapped business potential.
 Maybe that Facebook friend you met in college is now running a car detailing business, or a LinkedIn contact of yours is connected to dozens of potential clients.
 Maybe your cousin or neighbor has been working in car detailing for years and can offer invaluable insight and industry connections.

 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in car detailing.
 You’ll probably generate new customers or find companies with which you could establish a partnership.